#justcleanit challenge page

 Today is all about the bedroom.
 I recommend you focus on the master bedroom, but you can choose a child's room if you like.
 The master bedroom is often neglected, so I really would push you do put in the effort in your special area today.

 There aren't as many places in a bedroom to "clean" as say, a kitchen.
+There are far more areas and appliances for clean in a "wet" room, like a kitchen or bathroom.
 Removing junk, clutter and knick knacks is one of the major steps that helps to keep bedrooms clean.
 If you prefer to spend some of the time decluttering, do it!
 Whatever is going to give you momentum and give you a feeling of accomplishment is what we are going for here.

 You’re a PRO at this now.
 So, go ahead and choose 5 items and let’s DO this.